aws-samples/aws-cloudfront-realtime-monitoring/README.md

 4. Once saved, you can add this to a Grafana dashboard as a `Graph` visualization type as shown below:
 	![Grafana Dashboard](./grafana-dashboard-example.png "Monitor with Grafana")

+	> Note: Your graph will probably look more exciting than this example.
+This is a simple example of a single small file that is being downloaded by clients.

 ## Customize the solution (optional)

 ### Modify the CloudFront Realtime Log fields